-Compared to other NEMO sleeping bags, the NEMO Disco 30 stands out for its overall comfort and uniquely designed shape.
-While other bags are more tapered or narrow, the NEMO Disco 30 promises to keep you warm while being more versatile in shape, so you can move without restriction.
+Compared to other NEMO sleeping bags, the NEMO Disco 30 stands out for its overall packed size comfort and uniquely designed shape.
+While other bags are more tapered or narrow, the NEMO Disco 30 promises to keep the warmth while being more versatile in shape so that you can move without restriction.

-As a company, NEMO Equipment aims to design and create gear that fits perfectly into your adventurous lifestyle.
-Based in Dover, New Hampshire, NEMO was founded in 2002 with a commitment to thoughtful, comfortable design.
+NEMO Equipment aims to design and create gear that fits perfectly into your adventurous lifestyle.
+Based in Dover, New Hampshire, NEMO was founded in 2002 with a commitment to thoughtful and comfortable design.

-In 2005, NEMO won the ISPO Brand New award for its innovative design techniques.
-The NEMO Equipment team has 25 employees who take on various adventures together when they aren’t busy at work, from biking and backpacking to surfing and skiing.
+Fun Fact: In 2005, NEMO won the ISPO Brand New award for its innovative design techniques.
+The NEMO Equipment team has 25 employees who take on various adventures when they aren’t busy at work, from biking and backpacking to surfing and skiing.

 Read on for our full review of the NEMO Disco 30 to see if this sleeping bag is the perfect fit for you.

 Things to Consider Before Buying a Sleeping Bag

 Before you hunt down your next sleeping bag…

 You should consider various important questions regarding the features that you will need.
 First, make sure to research the temperature range of the area you’ll be sleeping in because you don’t want to be too cold at night.